SShang93/PMC-UI/README.md

 ### User Stories

-1 First time visitor goals
+1. First time visitor goals

 - As a first time user i want to be able to know what product the website offers
 - As a first time user i want the website to be easy to navigate
 - As a first time user i want to be able to get leave my details so enquire about the product further

-2 Returning visitor goals
+2. Returning visitor goals

 - As a returning visitor i want to leave my details for further enquiry
 - As a returning visitor i want to be able to click on social media links

+3. Frequent user goals

+- As a frequent user i want make sure the product details are updated when SaaS has been purchased

+### Design

+- Colour Scheme - The two main colours of the website are a dark green, and white